List Of Illegal Drugs That Cause Dehydration

 What Drugs Make You Dehydrated?

-A number of illicit drugs, or illegal drugs, can cause dehydration — as can certain prescription medications.
+Some illicit drugs, or illegal drugs, can cause dehydration, as can certain prescription medications.
 Here is a list of commonly used illicit drugs that can cause dehydration:

 Central Nervous System Stimulants And Dehydration

 Illicit stimulant drugs can cause dehydration.
-This type of drug can cause a burst in energy, but can also increase your body temperature, cause sweating, and cause you to become overheated.
+This type of drug can cause a burst of energy, but can also increase your body temperature, cause sweating, and cause you to become overheated.

 Stimulants that carry a risk for dehydration include: